Moving Your Small Group Reading Instruction Beyond Guided Reading: Maximizing Every Student's Reading Success (Grades 3-6)

 - 20+ different small group types to launch small group learning that can be used anytime throughout the school year

 - Small group schedules that can be used to jumpstart and sustain flexible and responsive small groups

-- How to redesign the spaces you have available, whether digital or face-to-face, to maximize small group learning opportunities
+- How to redesign the spaces you have available to maximize small group learning opportunities

 - Time-efficient ways to gather on-the-spot data for making grouping decisions

 - How to pivot, or change up small groups regularly, to meet students’ individual and collective wants and needs

 - Ways to increase the frequency and duration of small group learning experiences by creating teacher-led and student-led small groups

 - Short and long texts that stoke students’ curiosities, inquiries, passions, and interests that can be used with small groups regularly